-1. Does the site use customer-focused processes such as integrated and expert welcoming and intake for all customers?
-How does the site provide seamless and coordinated customer centered services through the front-desk staff and counselors? □Yes □No 2.
-Provide a brief overview of the One-Stop Operator's role and duties.
+Custome Customer Intake and Flow of Services Describe Does the site use customer-focused processes such as integrated and expert welcoming and intake for all customers?
+How does the site provide seamless and coordinated customer centered services through front-desk staff and counselors?
+What resources are available to customers upon entry to the facility that help individuals with disabilities or English Language Learners navigate the center?
+Provide a brief overview of the One- Stop Operator's role and duties.
 Please address how the operator ensures the seamless provision of the required partner services.
-Notes: